ITINERARY FOR BAVARIA

 A parking disc might be useful in some places, but you will often have to pay cash for parking in cities, towns, or tourist attractions.
 Day tickets for attractions like Neuschwanstein cost around 6€; parking in Munich‘s city center would be much higher.

 Most petrol stations (actually, all) are self-service, and you can pay cash or with a credit card at the cashier.
-In smaller villages, there might be machines you have to pay at directly.
+In smaller villages, there might be machines you have to pay for directly.

 If you plan to rent a car, make sure to find the best deals here.